blakemcbride/common-lisp-3/README.md

 2. CLOS is too low-level and inflexible for use by the common developer.
-Common Lisp 3 adds a simpler and more coventional object ode similar to a multiple-inheritance version of Java or Smalltalk.
+Common Lisp 3 adds a simpler and more coventional object model similar to a multiple-inheritance version of Java or Smalltalk.
 This makes it easier to do the things that most programmers do most of the time.